ReplayDEVYT/MTC-C-Fika/what2do.md

 WHAT TO DO:

 - armor repairs on death (done)
-- flea has max durability items
+- flea has max durability items (done)
 - add back mods